NTIA/scos-actions/README.md

 ```

 Lastly, simply modify the yaml file to define any required parameters from the action
-and radio.
-Note that the radio parameter is a special parameter that will get passed in
+and signal analyzer.
+Note that the sigan parameter is a special parameter that will get
-separately when the action is initialized from the yaml.
-Therefore, it does not need to
+passed in separately when the action is initialized from the yaml.
+Therefore, it does
-be defined in the yaml file.
+not need to be defined in the yaml file.

 ```yaml
 # File: acquire_700c_dl.yml